 The American sitcom, based on Lanford Wilson's off-Broadway play of the same name, ran on ABC for one season, and featured the first gay couple on national television.

-Comedian Billy Crystal is credited as one of the first gay characters to consider a sex change operation after his portrayal as Jodie Dallas in "Soap," an ABC sitcom.
+Comedian and actor Billy Crystal is credited as one of the first gay characters to consider a sex change operation in his portrayal of Jodie Dallas in the ABC sitcom.

-The teen-angst drama, which aired for one season on ABC, featured Wilson Cruz, who portrayed the first openly gay teenage character on American network television.
+The teen-angst drama, which aired for one season on ABC, featured actor Wilson Cruz in his portrayal of the first openly gay teenage character on American network television.

-The movie was a terrible train wreck of a prequel to the hilarious "Romy and Michele's High School Reunion."
-Katherine Heigl was in it, but the real star was Alexandra Billings, who became the first transgender actor to play a transgender character on TV.
+The ABC Family (now Freeform) movie was a prequel to the hilarious "Romy and Michele's High School Reunion."
+Katherine Heigl was in it, but the real star was actor Alexandra Billings, who became the first transgender actor to play a transgender character on TV.

-The ABC soap opera became the first to feature a same-sex marriage on daytime television when Bianca Montgomery wed Reese Williams.
+The ABC soap opera became the first to feature a same-sex marriage on daytime television when Bianca Montgomery (Eden Riegel) wed Reese Williams (Tamara Braun).

 Chaz Bono, transgender rights activist and son of Cher, hit the dance floor on "Dancing with the Stars," opposite professional ballroom dancer Lacey Schwimmer.